 What videos should I upload?

-In my previous articles I brought forward some examples of the different types of video that could be used by an eCommerce company and some of the benefits using video can bring to your online business.
+In my previous articles I brought forward some examples of the different types of video that could be used by an eCommerce company and some of the benefits using video can bring to your ecommerce website.
 In this article I want to discuss some of the methods and processes you should be considering when developing and distributing your videos.

 A quick search on Google on ‘how to best optimise your channel or videos for YouTube’ will pull back thousands of pages, many claiming to have the best methods to get your videos in YouTube’s search results.